MarcSkovMadsen/awesome-streamlit/AWESOMESTREAMLIT.md

 - Text as MarkDown
 - Code in Python
+- All of your data science modelling libraries at hand like Pandas, SciKitLearn, PyTorch, Keras, TensorFlow etc.
-- Visualisations in your favourite visualization packages like Matplotlib, Vega and Plotly.
+- All of your data science visualisation libraries at hand like  Matplotlib, Vega and Plotly.
 - No HTML and No Javascript is required.

 We believe that the **Jupyter Notebook is the cell phone** and **Streamlit is the Iphone**.